harshrohit/articles/LLM_thinking.md

 description: "A view at why large language models don’t actually think—and why pretending they do could cost us more than we realize."
 date: "2025-09-03"
 author: "Rohit Harsh"
-tags: ["contact-center", "modernization", "strategy", "transformation"]
+tags: ["LLM", "Thinking", "Apple", "PromptEngineering"]
 icon: "🔄"
 gradient: "from-blue-100 to-cyan-100"
 patternGradient: "from-blue-200/50 to-cyan-200/50"